Hohmann transfer orbit: Application to interplanetary travel

-When used to move a spacecraft from orbiting one planet to orbiting another, the situation becomes somewhat more complex, but much less delta-v is required, due to the Oberth effect, than the sum of the delta-v required to escape the first planet plus the delta-v required for a Hohmann transfer to the second planet.
+When used to move a spacecraft from orbiting one planet to orbiting another, the Oberth effect allows to use less delta-v than the sum of the delta-v for separate manoeuvres to escape the first planet, followed by a Hohmann transfer to the second planet, followed by insertion into an orbit around the other planet.

 For example, consider a spacecraft travelling from Earth to Mars.
 At the beginning of its journey, the spacecraft will already have a certain velocity and kinetic energy associated with its orbit around Earth.
 During the burn the rocket engine applies its delta-v, but the kinetic energy increases as a square law, until it is sufficient to escape the planet's gravitational potential, and then burns more so as to gain enough energy to get into the Hohmann transfer orbit (around the Sun).
 Because the rocket engine is able to make use of the initial kinetic energy of the propellant, far less delta-v is required over and above that needed to reach escape velocity, and the optimum situation is when the transfer burn is made at minimum altitude (low periapsis) above the planet.
 The delta-v needed is only 3.6 km/s, only about 0.4 km/s more than needed to escape Earth, even though this results in the spacecraft going 2.9 km/s faster than the Earth as it heads off for Mars (see table below).

-At the other end, the spacecraft will need a certain velocity to orbit Mars, which will actually be less than the velocity needed to continue orbiting the Sun in the transfer orbit, let alone attempting to orbit the Sun in a Mars-like orbit.
-Therefore, the spacecraft will have to decelerate in order for the gravity of Mars to capture it.
+At the other end, the spacecraft must decelerate for the gravity of Mars to capture it.
 This capture burn should optimally be done at low altitude to also make best use of the Oberth effect.
 Therefore, relatively small amounts of thrust at either end of the trip are needed to arrange the transfer compared to the free space situation.